 To establish, evaluate, and scale up context-specific soil and water conservation options for managing soil health in West Pokot County.

 Agro-pastoral communities living in Kenya’s arid and semi-arid lands suffer high levels of food insecurity and land degradation.
 There is an urgent need for sustainable interventions to address this.

 The proposed project will build on earlier successes and will strengthen the West Pokot community to work together to rehabilitate their degraded lands, conserve water and soils, and improve tree cover, while producing food and fodder crops adapted to their arid conditions.
 The project will generate new knowledge on community-led approaches for land rehabilitation, as well as on food and fodder crops to improve food security and livelihoods in ASAL areas.
 The team will target findings to policymakers to influence policy on rehabilitation of drylands and the project will strengthen the capacity of two PhD and six Masters students, as well as of farmers and extensionists in various aspects of dryland agroecology management.
 It will establish a Dryland Rehabilitation Resource Center as a learning point for practitioners and communities.

-In 2019 and 2020, catastrophic land and mudslides occurred in West Pokot in the South-Eastern parts of Pokot Central and Pokot South sub-counties, as well as the areas bordering Elgeyo Marakwet as a result of heavy downpours.
-The worst landslide occurred in November of 2019 which claimed the lives of 52 people and an unaccounted number of livestock, along with property […]
+In 2019 and 2020, heavy downpours caused catastrophic land- and mudslides in West Pokot in the southeastern parts of Pokot Central and Pokot South sub-counties as well as the areas bordering Elgeyo- Marakwet.
+The worst landslide occurred in November 2019, claiming the lives of 52 people and an unaccounted number of livestock, along with property […]

 Source: Prof. Wilson Ngétich